Programs

 Teaching at Harlaxton is a wonderful experience, and we welcome faculty members from all disciplines.
 If you have questions about teaching at Harlaxton and the experience overall, please contact our team.

-David Green teaches courses in British Studies and medieval history at Harlaxton.
-He is a great advocate of both overseas study and studying the past as a way to better understand our own world.
-A Fellow of the Royal Historical Society, his numerous publications deal with subjects such as kingship, chivalry, early colonialism, and concepts of national identity during the later middle ages.
-He is a member of the editorial board of the journal “Fourteenth Century England”, and sits on the steering committee of the Harlaxton Medieval Symposium.
-His books include “Edward the Black Prince: A Study of Power in Medieval Europe” (Routledge, 2nd. ed.
-2023), and “The Hundred Years War: A People’s History” (Yale University Press, 2014).
-He is also the co-editor of an interdisciplinary collection that explores “The Plantagenet Empire, 1259-1453″ (Shaun Tyas, 2016). | |
+David Green teaches British Studies, medieval history, and various research courses.
+He is the co-ordinator of the George Washington University at Harlaxton program and a great advocate of both overseas study and studying the past as a way to better understand our own world.
+A Fellow of the Royal Historical Society and the Higher Education Academy, he received the Exemplary Teacher award from the University of Evansville for 2023-24.
+His numerous publications deal with subjects such as kingship, chivalry, early colonialism, and concepts of national identity during the later Middle Ages.
+He is a member of the editorial board of the journal Fourteenth Century England, and sits on the steering committee of the Harlaxton Medieval Symposium.
+His books include Edward the Black Prince: A Study of Power in Medieval Europe (Routledge, 2nd. ed.
+2023), and The Hundred Years War: A People’s History (Yale University Press, 2014).
+He is also the co-editor of an interdisciplinary collection that explores The Plantagenet Empire, 1259-1453 (Shaun Tyas, 2016).
+He is currently working on a new comparative history of medieval Britain and Ireland for Yale University Press. | |

 Oliver completed his undergraduate studies at the University of Kent, graduating with a degree in English and American Literature in 2016.
 He then studied at UCL, receiving an MA in English: Issues in Modern Culture in 2017.
 Oliver was awarded a Doctoral College studentship from Loughborough University in 2017.
 His PhD thesis explored the origins and development of literary minimalism as an aesthetic form throughout the twentieth and twenty-first centuries.
 The project observed the historical arc of both literary minimalism and the Minimalism art movement, leading into an analysis of writers such as Ernest Hemingway, Joan Didion, and Raymond Carver.
 This work is currently being developed into a monograph, under contract with Bloomsbury Academic.
 Oliver continues to present research regularly at international conferences, and is co-reviews editor for “C21 Literature: Journal of 21st-Century Writings”.
 Before joining Harlaxton in 2021, he worked as a university teacher at Loughborough University and was awarded Fellow of the Higher Education Academy/Advance HE (FHEA) in 2020. | |